 Long passed are the days of perfectly uniform furniture sets (thankfully), but that raises the question of how to mix wood tones and finishes in your home in a way that looks natural and eclectic.
-Mixing woods may seem intimidating at first, but in reality, it's one of the easiest ways to create an interior that feels real and pieced together over time.
-Whether you're working with a rustic home decor style or a stripped down modern look, mixing dark and light wood furniture and frames is a tried and true way to make your space feel lived-in.
+Mixing woods may seem intimidating at first, but in reality, it's one of the easiest ways to create an interior that feels connected and personal over time.
+Whether your style is a bit more rustic or modern, mixing dark and light wood furniture and frames is a tried and true way to make your space feel lived-in.

-From wood floors to the frames in your gallery wall, here are five tips to make sure you’re mixing wood tones for a modern rustic, accessible look.
+From wood floors to the frames in your gallery wall, here are five tips for mixing wood tones like the pros.

 1. Check the undertones.

 The key to mixing woods is keeping the undertones consistent.
 Woods with warm undertones will look yellow or red - think Cherry, Mahogany, and Hickory.
 These woods will work well together, even if they vary in darkness and grain.
-Cool toned woods will look a little bit grey, like Ash, Maple, Poplar, or Pine.
+Cool-toned woods will look a little bit grey, like Ash, Maple, Poplar, or Pine.
 Neutrally toned woods like Walnut are the most versatile.
-Walnut has soft purple undertones that work with warm and cool toned wood alike.
-Feel free to mix dark and light woods of varying finishes and grain size so long as the undertones are consistent.
+Walnut has soft purple undertones that work with warm and cool-toned wood alike.
+Feel free to mix dark and light woods of varying finishes and grain sizes so long as the undertones are consistent.

 2. Spread finishes throughout the room.

 If you pile all your darker wood pieces on one side of a room, that side will feel heavy, leaving the room off-kilter.
 Rather, space lighter and darker pieces throughout the room to add visual interest and balance.
 Many rooms have permanent wood components, whether wood floors, siding, or exposed beams.
-You can play off the character of the room by adding in furniture, frames, and other wood elements to create balance.
+You can play off the character of the room by adding furniture, frames, and other wood elements to create balance.